goodcoderCJ/countries/README.md

 # React + TypeScript + Vite

-Learnt how to build on react project using typescript.
+Learnt how to build on react project using typescript and shadcn UI.

 So I decided to build this frontend Mentor challenge to test my knowledge, and it turned challenging and interesting at the same time.
 I am really happy I put these feat out.